nathanReitinger/4182-project1/README.md

 ```
 <> removal of file "payload_default" will throw a flag
 <> if the content of "payload_default" is piazza, invalid hex, then it fails
+<> be sure not to have any trailing \n at the end of the file!
+This is read as input and viewed as invalid

 bash-3.2# python3 fuzzer.py
 ==> the string in hex_pattern is not in hex!